markovejnovic/vim-dssl2/README.md

 # 【🛑 UNMAINTAINED】vim-dssl2

 **Note: I have stopped maintaining this plugin.
 I do not plan on doing further improvements.
-I do not use dssl2 anymore nor do I plan on using it.**
+I do not use dssl2 anymore nor do I plan on using it.
+If you want to improve the plugin, please open a PR or contact me directly if you need help with that.**

 vim-dssl2 is a vim plugin for the [dssl2](https://github.com/tov/dssl2) [racket](https://racket-lang.org/) sublanguage.